ubisoft/mixer/docs/getting-started/features.rst

 Mixer synchronizes in real time the modifications done to the scene and the objects it contains.

-During a collaboration session, Mixer display the position of other participants and highlights their selections.
+During a collaboration session, Mixer displays the position of other participants and highlights their selections.

 .. image:: /img/select.png
    :align: center